Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 Mid-Priced

-The UP sway bar set seems like a good deal if you decide to buy their springs.
+If you buy their springs, the UP sway bar set seems like a good deal.
 They offer three settings to help you better tune the suspension and two versions of the product: Race & Competition or Street & Track.

 Tested multiple times under different conditions, I assume daily driving and racing are great experiences.
-The average price of $500 (depending on your model) is not even in the high range.
+The average price (depending on your trim level) isn’t even in the high range.

 Other Tesla Model 3 Lowering Spring Options

 Obviously, there are more options on the market.
-Brands like T Sportline, Startech, Tein, and Rekudo, to name a few, also manufacture aftermarket suspension upgrades for Model 3.
+You can get your Tesla Model 3 lowered with products from brands like T Sportline, Startech, Tein, and Rekudo, to name a few.

-In case you’re looking for a different brand or a more budget-oriented mod, check all the options to upgrade your Model 3 suspension here.
+In case you’re looking for a different brand or a more budget-oriented mod, check all the options to upgrade your Model 3 suspension on Evannex.
 But keep in mind that:

 None of these companies make suspension upgrades for as long as Eibach and H&R or have the reputation of UP as a trusted Tesla tuner.
 On top of that, most units are more expensive, and I’m not sure about the quality.